If you're looking for clad stainless steel cookware, start with this guide!

 Again, the difference isn't all that huge--but you can take to the bank that wider, shallower pans are easier to use and easier to clean.

 Grooved lip: Another consideration is the lip--if it has a groove, it's going to drip less when pouring than if it doesn't.
 So for this reason, you may actually prefer the Multiclad Pro sauce pan over the All-Clad one.
 (Some lines of All-Clad have grooved lips, but their tri-ply does not.)

 On the other hand, a grooved lip can be a little harder to clean because it can be a place that traps food particles and other cooking gunk.
 Thus, grooved lips, or not, should hardly be a deal breaker if you otherwise like the cookware.

 Here, we start to get into what makes cookware really good or...really not good.
-While manufacturers can skimp on stainless steel quality, where they'll really skimp is the heating layer(s).
+While manufacturers can skimp on stainless steel quality, where they'll really skimp is the heating core.

-This is another reason why heavier stainless cookware is better quality: it almost certainly has a thicker heating layer--and thicker means more even and all around better heating: no hot/cold spots, no scorching, just nice, steady heat to cook your food rapidly and evenly.
+This is another reason why heavier stainless cookware is almost always better quality: it has a thicker heating core--and thicker means more even and all around better heating: no hot/cold spots, no scorching: just nice, steady heat to cook your food rapidly and evenly.

-The heating layer of stainless steel cookware is what's in between the external layers of stainless.
+The heating core of stainless steel cookware is what's in between the external layers of stainless.
 It can be one layer of aluminum, several layers of aluminum, or a combination of aluminum and copper.
-The quality of the heating layer makes or breaks the quality of the cookware as a whole.
+The quality of the heating core can make or break the quality of the cookware as a whole.